jiveshs98/Python-Scraping-Real-Estate-Data/README.md

 # Python-Scraping-Real-Estate-Data
-Python Real-World Application: Scraping real estate property data using BeautifulSoup and Requests libraries
+Python Real-World Application: Scraping real estate property data from the Internet using BeautifulSoup and Requests libraries.